arturpragacz/hass-cc-arturs-labels/README.md

 ### Create label relations

 In order to create relations between labels, you need to designate parents of every label.
-For identifying each label, you use its `label_id`.
-As an example, you put the following in your `configuration.yaml` file:
+For identifying each label use its `label_id`.
+As an example, here's what you can put in your `configuration.yaml` file:

 ```yaml
 arturs_labels: